Azure/dalec/website/docs/quickstart.md

 :::note
-The `syntax` line tells buildkit which parser to use so it can understand the dalec spec format.
+The `syntax` line tells buildkit the parser to use so it can understand the dalec spec format.
 Essentially, it specifies which *frontend* to use.
 Having `# syntax=ghcr.io/azure/dalec/frontend:latest` is required at the top of the Dalec spec file.
+It is possible to pin the frontend to a specific version tag, as in `# syntax=ghcr.io/azure/dalec/frontend:0.10`
+For information about changes in specific releases of Dalec, see the [release notes](https://github.com/Azure/dalec/releases) page.
 :::

 ### Targets